altocodenl/tagaway/qascript.md

 			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
 You can see the pictures in the "View Pictures" section." should appear.
 			- Click on 'ac;pic' logo.
 			- Check if uploaded video is available in View Pictures > 'all pictures' and 'untagged'.
-			- In your device, duplicate the same video as the previous batch, making sure it has different filenames
+			- In your device, duplicate the same video as the previous batch, making sure it has different filenames.
+			- Go back to upload view.
 			- Choose 'upload files'
 			- Select the same video with different name.
 			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of files.